-- You can confirm that the disks are not operating with indicators.
+- 1. You can confirm that the disks are not operating with indicators.
 If all indicators are off, it means that no disks are operating currently. - 2.
 Turn the computer upside down.

-Wait for all disk indicators to go out before you turn over the computer and do not lay the computer down gently.
+Wait for all disk indicators to go out before turning over the computer and placing it down carefully.
 Shock can damage the HDD or other components.

-- 3. Remove the lock screw near the icon securing the Slim Select Bay. - Make sure the screw in the Slim Select Bay lock is set in the hole for the unlock position. - 5.
+- 3. Remove the lock screw near the icon securing the Slim Select Bay. - 4.
+Make sure the screw in the Slim Select Bay lock is set in the hole for the unlock position. - 5.
 Slide the Slim Select Bay latch to the unlock position.